wp-plugins/interconnect-it-weather-widget/readme.txt

 == Changelog ==

+* 2.3   - Update icons and added styling option to move forecast list
 * 2.2.1 - Added shortcode
 * 2.2   - Changed api from using xml to json
 * 2.1.1 - City name is now returned from OpenWeatherMap
 * 2.1   - icit-weather-widget is now translatable.
 * 2.0   - Now uses OpenWeatherMap, new icons and customisable css.

 == Upgrade Notice ==

+* 2.3   - Styling options
-* 2.2.1 Shortcode has been added
+* 2.2.1 - Shortcode has been added
 * 2.2   - You (hopefully) won't notice any difference except for a better error message
 * 2.1.1 - Bugfix!
 * 2.1   - Translatable!
 * 2.0   - It Works!